 Barbara Hüsing

-Günther Schwarberg was actively supported in his work by his wife Barbara Hüsing, who is a lawyer by profession.
-Together they gave numerous lectures on the fate of the children.
-They designed a large traveling exhibition.
+Günther Schwarberg was actively supported in his work by his wife, Barbara Hüsing, a lawyer by profession.
+Together, they gave numerous lectures on the fate of the children and designed a large traveling exhibition.

-In 1979, Barbara Hüsing filed murder charges against Arnold Strippel on behalf of the victims' relatives, whereupon the public prosecutor's office reopened the investigation.
-The case was dropped in 1987.
+In 1979, Barbara Hüsing filed murder charges against Arnold Strippel on behalf of the victims' relatives, prompting the public prosecutor's office to reopen the investigation.
+However, the case was dropped in 1987.